vmware-archive/vmaccel/README.md

 within a queue, e.g. queue extent.
 C++ provides a construct in std::shared_ptr, which a client *MUST* use with vmaccel::ref_object to retain an allocation.

+#### API Design Methodology

+The design of each accelerator API follows a functional programming approach.
+Each function mutates a variable or state in the system.
+By isolating the functions in the API, each function can be made stateless with input and the output consisting of the associated state.
+Some APIs follow a state accessor model (e.g. OpenGL), and therefore maintain a context which contains the internal state of the API.
+Functional programming was preferred not only to drive the project towards a stateless architecture, but the benefits of such architecture.
+Some benefits of a stateless architecture are as follows:

+1. Greater parallelism due to disjoint functions/variable state in the API.
+2. Each state modification can represent a generation of data.
+This is important for AI, where a previous model may generate a better prediction than a modified one.
+Keeping a history allows for consensus from rolling back and reevaluating possible outcomes.

+An event-driven model is used for data consistency of dependent functions.

 #### RPC Memory

 RPC Memory can be considered a transient storage.
 One can enqueue multiple